cledic/cortex-a9/README.md

 I update the file ugui.c with a couple of functions to draw RGB.

-Inside the file `kernel.c` I write some code to do geometrics modification.
+Inside the file `kernel.c` I write some code to do geometrics modification to images.
 Some code came from a [my project](https://www.youtube.com/watch?v=LL79iNhs-dI) the other, working very well, from: `Image Processing in C by Dwayne Phillips`.

 Mostly it's a work in progress.
 I'm planning to recode the geometrics functions in NEON Intrinsics.